-- A Yes, to vote before Election Day, you have the following options: - Vote by mail.
+A - Yes2, You have the following options:to vote before Election Day, you have the following options:

+- Vote by mail.
 Fill out and mail the Vote-by-Mail Application printed on the back cover of this pamphlet or complete one online at www.sfelections.org.
 Once your request is processed, a vote-by-mail ballot will be sent to you.
-Your request must be received by the Department of Elections no later than 5 p.m. on October 27, 2009; or - Vote in person at the Department of Elections at City Hall, 1 Dr. Carlton B. Goodlett Place, Room 48, during early voting hours (see page X for dates and times).
+Your request must be received by the Department of Elections no later than 5 p.m. on June 1, 2010; or - Vote in person at the Department of Elections at in City Hall, 1 Dr. Carlton B. Goodlett Place, Room 48, during early voting hours (see page 7 inside back cover for dates and times).